Praneeth-2602/PRODIGY_BD_04/README.md

-# API with Redis Caching
+# Task - 04 : API with Redis Caching

 This project demonstrates the implementation of caching in an API to optimize performance.
 It integrates Redis to cache the results of frequently accessed endpoints, implements cache invalidation strategies, and sets cache expiration to keep data fresh.